squid-cache/squid-cache.github.io/ConfigExamples/DynamicContent/YouTube.rst

 == Outline ==

-The default configuration of squid prevents the caching of [[ConfigExamples/DynamicContent|dynamic content]] and youtube.com specifically implement several 'features' that prevent their flash videos being effectively distributed by caches.
+The default configuration of squid older than 3.1 prevents the caching of [[ConfigExamples/DynamicContent|dynamic content]] and youtube.com specifically implement several 'features' that prevent their flash videos being effectively distributed by caches.

 This page details the publicly available tactics used to overcome at least some of this and allow caching of a lot of youtube.com content.
 Be advised this demonstrated configuration has a mixed success rate, it works for some but others have reported it strangely not working at all.